VitorVilela7/SMW-SA1-Pack/README.md

 Remember that they should have SA-1 compatibility or else they will likely corrupt your ROM.

-After it, you can finally use Lunar Magic with your ROM.
+After it, you can now use Lunar Magic on your ROM.
 Remember to use at least version 2.20+.

 To enable the double (22 sprites) system, don't forget to change your sprite